 Metasploit is a hacking framework written in ruby.
 It is designed to help make writing and executing exploits as simple as possible.
 This tutorial will walk you through using Metasploit to write a custom exploit.

-Now you're ready to launch Metasploit and use your exploit.
-Metasploit should already be installed on the machine that you're using, so to start the console, simply run
+Now you're ready to launch Metasploit and use your exploit simply run

 Before executing your exploit, it is useful to understand what some Metasploit commands do.
 Below are some of the command that you will use most.

-use exploitnameTells Metasploit to use the exploit with a specified name.
+use exploitnameTells Metasploit to use the exploit with a specified file name (for us this is msflab).

-set RPORT host_portSets the port that Metasploit will connect to on the remote host.
+set RPORT report_portSets the port that Metasploit will connect to on the remote host. (for us this is 4000)

-set PAYLOAD linux/x86/shell_bind_tcpSets the payload that is used to a payload targeted at Linux x86 platforms that will give you a shell when a service is exploited.
+set PAYLOAD linux/x64/shell/reverse_tcpSets the payload that is used to a payload targeted at Linux x64 platforms that will give you a shell when a service is exploited.

 set LPORT local_portSets the port number that the payload will open on the server when an exploit is exploited.
 It is important that this port number be a port that can be opened on the server (ie it is not in use by another service and not reserved for administrative use), so set it to a random 4 digit number greater than 1024, and you should be fine.
 You'll have to change the number each time you successfully exploit a service as well.